codewriterbv/melodymatrix-app-views/README.md

 * Clone the repository
 * Open the cloned directory in IntelliJIDEA
-* Import as Gradle or Maven project (both configurations are included)
+* Import as Maven project
 * Open `be.codewriter.melodymatrix.view.TestJavaLauncher`
 * Hit 'Run' on the 'main' method